On the duality between particles and polymers: Introduction

-It is by now a well known fact that $BLPP((0,0);(1,m))$ has the same law as the largest eigenvalue of an $m\times m$ GUE random matrix \cite{GTW}.
-More generally, the process $m \mapsto BLPP((0,0);(1,m))$ has the law of the largest eigenvalue of the minors of an infinite GUE random matrix \cite{Bar}.
+Classical Brownian last passage percolation considers the so-called narrow wedge initial condition whereby $b(0)=0$ and $b(t) = -\infty$ otherwise.
+In this case, $G(b; t,n) = L(0,1;t,n)$.
+It is by now a well known fact that $L(0,1;1,n)$ has the same law as the largest eigenvalue of an $n\times n$ GUE random matrix \cite{GTW}.
+More generally, the process $n \mapsto L(0,1;1,n)$ has the law of the largest eigenvalue of the minors of an infinite GUE random matrix \cite{Bar}.

-Initial conditions can also be introduced as the starting positions of the Brownian motions.
-That model has been studied in \cite{NQR}, where the authors found determinantal formulas for the finite dimensional laws of BLPP.
-In this paper we consider the novel functional initial condition as above, and derive determinantal formulas for the finite dimensional laws of $t \mapsto BLPP(X;(t,m))$.
-One can show that in the appropriate scaling limit, BLPP with a functional initial condition converges to the KPZ fixed point (see \cite{DV,MQR}).